Ero guro nansensu: Censorship

-In the years following 1936, the censorship began to be enforced even more as the Second Sino-Japanese War begun.
+In the years following 1936, enforcement of censorship heightened as the Second Sino-Japanese War begun.
 As a result, ero guro nansensu publications were restricted, and publishers who once advocated the ero guro nansensu culture lost their rebellious temperament.
-Edogawa Ranpo, whose work largely contributed to the boom of ero guro media in the 1930s was struck with a ban on his short story "Imo Mushi", and much of his previous books went out of print.
+Edogawa Ranpo, whose work largely contributed to the boom of ero guro media in the 1930s was struck with a ban on his short story "Imo Mushi", and many of his previous books were taken out of print.

 After the downfall of the liberal atmosphere that fostered ero guro nansensu culture during the Second Sino-Japanese war, it experienced a revival during the post-war generation, termed après-guerre (アプレゲール).
-New kasutori magazines (カストリ雑誌), cheap magazines that took advantage of the liberalization of publication laws, contained sexual and grotesque content that allowed for the re-popularization of ero guro nansensu, restoring the liberal atmosphere seen in the Shōwa era.
+New kasutori magazines (カストリ雑誌), cheap magazines that took advantage of the liberalization of publication laws, contained sexual and grotesque content and led to a resurgence of ero guro nansensu, restoring the liberal atmosphere of the Shōwa era.